Activity, discussion, and food ideas to make a quick and easy Harry Potter book club

 So far, we haven’t done a Harry Potter book club.
 But I came up with some fun ideas for the future Harry Potter book club that we definitely will have someday soon.

-Buy the Harry Potter books here: Harry Potter paperback book set.
-Or, even better, the new illustrated version of Harry Potter and the Sorcerer's Stone.
+You can buy the Harry Potter books here: Harry Potter paperback book set.
+Even better, you can buy the new illustrated version of Harry Potter and the Sorcerer’s Stone.
 We are in love with it.
 Buy it here: Illustrated Harry Potter Book 1.